How to Comfort Someone? - The Do’s and Don’ts

 When you’re comforting someone who is stressed, you should be calm and use a comforting tone.
 In fact, never say “calm down.”
 We know, it’s puzzling, right?
 But, that term can be so demeaning to their feelings.
 They’ll most likely become even more stressed and frustrated!
 Instead, ask about the reason of their worry and validate their feelings.
 It may also be helpful to encourage them that it is acceptable to take a short break or concentrate on one thing at a time.

-How To Comfort Someone Who Is Feeling Scared
+How to Comfort Someone Who Is Feeling Scared

 When a friend, member of the family, or significant other is terrified, encouraging words should focus on reassurance.
 Fear can instantly put them in fight or flight mode.
 As a result, rationality is definitely out the door at this point.
 Maintain your calm for them.
 But, don’t leave them feeling like they’re overreacting.
 Show them how and where to slow their breathing and show them the 5-4-3-2-1 technique mentioned here to help them ground.